Sony A6100: settings, tips and tricks

-- Selftimer during Brkt: Sets whether to use the self-timer during bracket shooting.
-Also sets the number of seconds until the shutter is released if using the self-timer.
+- Self-timer during Brkt: Sets whether to use the self-timer during bracket shooting.
+It also sets the number of seconds until the shutter is released if using the self-timer.
 (OFF/2 Sec/5 Sec/10 Sec)

 interval shoot Func.

-The Interval Shooting Function is a built in Intervalometer that can be setup up to take images at a regular intervals.
-Using Sony’s ‘Imaging Edge’ edit application these still images can be used to create a Time Lapse movie.
-On the second page of options you will see that there is an option for Silent Shooting which will save the wear and tear on your camera when shooting thousands of images.
+The Interval Shooting Function is a built-in Intervalometer that can be setup up to take images at regular intervals.
+Using Sony’s ‘Imaging Edge’ edit application these still images can be used to create a Time-Lapse movie.
+On the second page of options, you will see that there is an option for Silent Shooting which will save the wear and tear on your camera when shooting thousands of images.
 If you would prefer the camera to make a movie so that you don’t have to process the files you can use the new S&Q feature.